 Though the Brute Force attack is considered to be the most common way of a DDoS attack that generally comes from the botnet (It is a network environment that consists of devices infected with malware).

-Based on the behavior & target, the types of DDoS attack are categorized as shown below:
+Based on the behavior & target, the types of DDoS attacks are categorized as shown below:

 #1) Traffic Attack/Fragmentation Attack:

-In this type of attack, the attacker sends a huge amount of TCP or UDP packets to the system to be attacked and thereby constantly reduces its performance.
+In this type of attack, the attacker sends a huge amount of TCP or UDP packets to the system to be attacked and thereby constantly reducing its performance.